MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 - Collect performance monitor tracing on the system where the non-yielding event was detected.

-- Collect key performance counters for system resources including **Processor::% Processor Time, Memory::Available MBytes** and **Logical Disk::Avg Disk Queue Length** and **Logical Disk::Avg Disk sec/Transfer**.
+- Collect key performance counters for system resources including **Processor::% Processor Time, Memory::Available MBytes**, **Logical Disk::Avg Disk Queue Length**, and **Logical Disk::Avg Disk sec/Transfer**.

 - If necessary, open a support incident with the SQL Server support team for further assistance in finding root cause for these non-yielding events and share the logs you have collected for further analysis.

 ### Advanced Data Collection - collect network trace during connection timeout

-If the previous diagnosis of the SQL Server application didn’t yield root cause, the network should be investigated.
+If the previous diagnosis of the SQL Server application didn't yield root cause, the network should be investigated.
 Successful analysis of the network requires collecting a network trace that covers the time of the connection timeout.

 The following instructions start a Windows `netsh` network tracing on the replicas where the connection timeouts are being reported in the SQL Server error logs.
 A Windows scheduled event task is triggered when one of the SQL Server connection errors is recorded in the application event log.
-The scheduled task runs a command to stop the `netsh` network trace, so that the key network trace data is not overwritten.
+The scheduled task runs a command to stop the `netsh` network trace, so that the key network trace data isn't overwritten.

 The following instructions assume a path of F:\ for the batch and tracing logs.
 Adjust this path to your environment: